‘That creepy white van is actually your kid’s cellphone,’ says MI sheriff

 “Within one day, he showed up to the house.
 We had him arrested,” recalled Swanson, who said the suspect turned out to be a convicted sex offender.

-In another case, Swanson said a West Palm Beach man sent a direct message to a 12-year-old Flint girl and spent three weeks grooming her before he flew into Detroit Metro Airport.
+In another case, Swanson said a West Palm Beach, Florida, man sent a direct message to a 12-year-old Flint girl and spent three weeks grooming her before he flew into Detroit Metro Airport.

 “He went to go pick up the victim at midnight that night.
 She jumped out of her house window, met him in a parking lot.
 (He) took her to a hotel, recorded the whole thing.
 Still photos of all the acts.
 Sold those photos,” he said.